actioncrew/actionstack/docs/articles/TRACKER.md

 Perfmon tells you *"Action X took 75ms and triggered 12 selectors"*.

-Tracker tells you *"These 12 streams already have emitted and emission payload has accepted by related subscribers"*.
+Tracker tells you *"These 12 streams already have emitted and emission payload has been accepted by related subscribers"*.

 ## 🧵 Final Thoughts